AlexWatson1212/embracing-authenticity/_posts/2025-05-31-i-am-not-too-much-for-the-right-person.md

 title: "I Am Not Too Much for the Right Person"
 date: 2025-05-31
 description: "The right person won’t need me to shrink to be loved."
+excerpt: "I used to dim my light to be accepted — but now I know I’m not too much.
+I’m just waiting for someone who’s ready for the real me."
 thumbnail: /images/posts/not-too-much.jpg
+tags: [Self-Worth, Authenticity, Relationships, Boundaries]
 ---

 At some point, I internalised the idea that I was too much.